 7. Get Moving – “While pain may leave a person wanting to curl up in bed with a heating pad and a bottle of medication to ease their aches, exercise is one of the best pain management options for mild, moderate and even chronic pain,” says Endres.
 Start out with simple activities like gardening, walking or swimming.

 8. Distract Yourself with Favorite Activity– There’s no argument that excessive mental stress often results in physical pain.
 How can you avert it?
 Different bodies require different solutions.
 Find relaxation and release from your mental stress by participating in your favorite activities whether that is exercising, knitting, taking photos, listening to music, and reading, watching TV, hanging out with friends or meditating.

 9. Ice or Heat for Pain? – Both heat and cold can reduce pain.
 Cold is best for acute pain or a new inflamed injury while heat is optimal for treating chronic pain or an older injury.

 10. Get Topical – Americans are steadily starting to adopt what the rest of the world had known about for years: topical pain relievers, such as patches and gels, which are safe, effective methods for pain management.
-One of the latest developments are the Salonpas® Pain Relief Patch Large is the first and only FDA-approved over-the-counter pain relievers approved for sale using the FDA’s New Drug Application process.
+One of the latest developments are the Salonpas® Pain Relief Patch Large is an FDA-approved over-the-counter pain reliever approved for sale using the FDA’s New Drug Application process.
 Clinically tested, they relieve mild to moderate pain for sore muscles, backache, sprains and strains, as well as joint and arthritis pain.